suhaotian/lfs-auto-track/README.md

 }
 ```

-> `'jpg,jpeg,png,gif:100;video,audio:200;*:1024'` means files with extension `jpg,jpeg,png,gif`, if size bigger than 100kb, if video/audio files size bigger than 200kb, and if any files biiger than 1024kb, these files will add to `.gitattributes` for `git lfs track`.
+> `'jpg,jpeg,png,gif:100;video,audio:200;*:1024'` means files with extension `jpg,jpeg,png,gif`, also if size bigger than 100kb, if video/audio files size bigger than 200kb, and finally if any files bigger than 1024kb, these files will add to `.gitattributes` for `git lfs track`.

 ## Examples